Our Top Ten Photography Tips For Solo Travellers

 2. Keep still

 When taking photos on your phone or camera, it is important to be still and hold the device still to avoid low-quality focus, shaky photos and poor composition.
+If you want to be really professional, you could invest in a tripod for the perfect, balanced photograph.
+This would be great for one of our ocean cruises or rail holidays, when travel conditions make it tricky to stay still!

 3. Look for colour